adambraimbridge/generic-rw-aurora/README.md

 A path is mapped to a table, a mapping of columns to expressions, and an optional mapping of columns to response headers.
 The primary key column must also be specified.

+### Write mapping
 The expressions for column values may contain the following syntax:
 - `:name` extracts a value from the incoming request (a path or query string parameter)
 - `@.name` extracts a value from the metadata for the incoming request.
 The name `_timestamp` is populated by the request time and all HTTP headers are propagated into the metadata (with header names forced into lower case).
 - `$` extracts the entire request body
 - `$.name` extracts a JSON path from the request body

+### Read mapping
 The response body is the column whose value is the document itself (`$`).
+- For JSON documents, additional columns may be embedded on read by mapping them in the `response.body` section.
-If write conflict detection is enabled, then the `Document-Hash` header is automatically included in the response.
-Other headers may be extracted from columns by specifying them in the response section.
+- If write conflict detection is enabled, then the `Document-Hash` header is automatically included in the response.
+Other headers may be extracted from columns by specifying them in the `response.headers` section.
 Quoting the names will preserve the case of the header name.

 For example:
 ```